 Don’t blame the dog

-You should never blame your dog for its behavioural issues.
+You should never blame your dog for its dog behaviour issues.
 We need to look honestly at ourselves and the way we relate to and interact with our dog to have an understanding of why our dog behaves the way it does.
 Our dog looks to us for guidance, but unfortunately in many cases dog owners are unintentionally giving mixed signals to their dogs and therefore confusing them.
-This inconsistency with your dog contributes to the many behavioural issues you are possibly having, such as aggression, anxiety, etc.
+This inconsistency with your dog contributes to the many dog behavioural issues you are possibly having, such as aggression, anxiety, etc.

 Comments or questions are welcome.